Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Conclusions

-We have presented here a GANs-based algorithm to reproduce economic contexts characterized by global observable variables and specific variables for financial assets.
-The methodology is used to generate, on fixed time steps, transitions of variables whose joint distribution is identical to the empirical distribution observed in the training set.
+\paragraph{Contributions} We have presented a GAN-based algorithm designed to reproduce economic contexts described by global variables and specific variables for financial assets.
+The model is used to generate, on fixed time steps, transitions of variables whose joint distribution is as close as possible to the empirical distribution observed in the training set.
 We have therefore adopted a Markovian framework, in which the distribution of transitions on the stocks' specific variables - in particular the price - is supposed to only depend on the state of observable variables (global or asset-specific) at the previous time.
-For this reason, the multi-layer neural nets used both for the generator and the discriminator is purely feed-forward and do not need to embed any time recurrence.
+For this reason, the multi-layer neural network used both for the generators and the discriminators is purely feed-forward and do not need to embed any time recurrence.

-The first proof of validity of the proposed architecture consists in comparing the historical and artificial distributions of the variables.
-We propose statistical comparison metrics to evaluate not only the replication quality of mono-variate, but also of bi-variate distributions.

-One of the main contributions of this pilot study is therefore the technical framework to generate random transitions on the specific variables of the assets, notably their price, which respects the historical correlation structure between these transitions, and the transitions of the other observable variables, such as the global variables.
-The unconditional generation of price trajectories over long horizons is then simply obtained by concatenating random trajectories conditioned on different time steps.
-To the best of our knowledge, this ability to generate multivariate trajectories independent of a stochastic model has not yet been presented in the financial literature.

 Beyond the unconditional generation of trajectories, one interesting benefit of this architecture is the ability to condition trajectories to particular scenarios on one or several state variables.
-This ability stems directly from the two-way correspondence between the latent space and the real space of variables offered by the BiGAN structure, together with the use of a suitably adapted MCMC procedure.
-Both ingredients have been presented in the current paper.
-Practical applications of this principle will be illustrated in greater detail in a forthcoming paper.
+This ability stems directly from the two-way correspondence between the latent space and the real space of variables offered by the BiGAN structure, together with the use of a suitably adapted MCMC